Flexible Spending Accounts (FSA)

 Child and Dependent Care Flexible Spending Account Expenses**

-This is a pre-tax benefit account used to pay for eligible dependent care services such as preschool tuition, summer camp, after school programs, as well as child or adult daycare.
+A Dependent Care FSA is a pre-tax benefit account used to pay for eligible dependent care services such as preschool tuition, summer camp, after school programs, as well as child or adult daycare.
 It is simple way to save money while taking care of your loved ones so that you can continue to work.
-You can save up to 35% on dependent care expenses through this benefit.

 You may reduce your overall tax burden as funds are withdrawn from your paycheck for deposit into your account before taxes are deducted.